MicrosoftDocs/dynamics365smb-docs/business-central/finance-automate-reminders.md

 ---
 title: Automate reminders in collections
-description: This article explains how you save time in collections by automating the processes of creating, issuing, and sending reminders to customers.
+description: Save time in collections by automating the processes of creating, issuing, and sending reminders to customers.
 author: brentholtorf
 ms.author: bholtorf
 ms.reviewer: bnielse